Stand up to bullies. Also, 7 other things worth knowing today.

 (Also, in case any parent reads this, and you’ve wondered if your kid is going through something similar, and if so, whether you should intervene or let the kid figure it out, I have one word of advice: Intervene!)

-Now, I had good news for 10th grade, which was that I finally came clean to my parents, and they took future Bill’s advice and intervened.
+Now, at the end of 9th grade, I finally came clean to my parents.
+They took future Bill’s advice and intervened.
 I transferred schools, and I was excited for the chance for a fresh start, to make friends, and to redefine myself.

 Mostly, it worked.
 In fact, the current president of School #2, along with several classmates, are subscribers to Understandably and will likely read this newsletter.

-But, I was also on edge, watching for the chance to set an example in case anyone displayed even a hint of the same kind of crap that had gone on in my old school.
+But, I was also very much on edge, watching for the chance to make an example in case anyone displayed even a hint of the same kind of crap that had gone on in my old school.
 I decided that my reaction would be a calculated over-reaction.

 Showtime turned out to be the second or third day.
-A much bigger kid (just my luck!) knocked a big pile of books off my desk so that I’d have to pick them up off the floor.
-He kind of smirked and laughed at me as he walked away.
+A much bigger kid (just my luck!) knocked a big pile of books off my desk.
+He smirked and laughed as he walked away.

 “This is it.”

 I picked up the heaviest book and followed him to his desk.